vmware/load-balancer-and-ingress-services-for-kubernetes/docs/troubleshooting.md

 It's recommended we collect the controller tech support logs as well.
 Please follow this [link](https://avinetworks.com/docs/18.2/collecting-tech-support-logs/)  for the controller tech support.

+## Troubleshooting for AKO EVH mode
+### How do I debug an issue in AKO in EVH mode as Avi object names are encoded?

+With AKO version 1.5.1 and controller version 20.1.5, AKO marks each Avi object, created by it, with the set of markers.
+These markers help in identifying objects belong to specific kubernetes or opeshift object.
+List of markers, associated with each Avi object, can be found out [here](objects.md#markers-for-avi-objects)

 ## Troubleshooting for AKO CRDs

 ### Policy defined in the crd policy was not applied to the corresponding ingress/route objects